Enough about the second thoughts already! No, we are not trying to sell you anything here.

 The benefits of cloud based learning management systems will be even more evident as employees and management enjoy flexible training strategies and delivery methods.

 In an online collaboration system, knowledge is created on-the-go.
 New learning needs are established and information for such needs is readily available for course content.
 Course development is not only rapid, but also flexible in terms of editing content, user-accessibility, language translations, scoring and other behavioral statistics.

 Think about the wait and frustration over printing and distributing learning content.
 Also, training can be deployed as soon as a gap in performance is detected.

-For example, if you notice that your customer service help desk staff may be in need of some additional training based upon depreciating figures, you can organize an online webinar in your learning management system that focuses on the core skills that need to be cultivated.
+For example, if you notice that your customer service help desk staff may be in need of some additional training based upon depreciating figures, you can organize an online webinar in your learning management system or assign them a customer service online course that focuses on the core skills that need to be cultivated.

 Access to the required information

 There is a difference between “good to know” and “need to know” information.
 Very often instructional designers and trainers cram surplus information that effectively lose the learners instead of engaging them!
 Online information exchange systems allow trainers to detect the most in-demand information and make it available immediately.
 The required information is available whenever and wherever it is needed.